petrelharp/moscow_2019/moscow-march-2019.md

 1. add each contributing gamete to the Node Table,
 2. add entries to the Edge Table recording which parental copy each inherited each bit of genome from, and
-3. add any new selected mutations to the Mutation Table and (if necessary) their locations to the Site Table.
+3. add any new non-neutral mutations to the Mutation Table and (if necessary) their locations to the Site Table.

 :::